Fatunbi01/Team_9/ornella.md

 My  name is ornella
-my favorite devops tools ia docker git command I leant how to navigate git
+my favorite git command is git clone.
+It provides complete project history,
+Establishes a connection to the original repository.